DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Experiments

-To further answer a basic question: why do we need to obtain dual visual vocabularies within a unified tokenizer rather than simply combining existing specialized encoders?
-We experimented with using the codebook of SBER-MoVQGAN as the low-level vocabulary and the codebook of a VQ-processed SigLIP as the high-level vocabulary, while keeping the same method and training data for downstream MLLM training.
-As shown in Fig.~\ref{fig:gen_cases} (right), this straightforward approach results in significantly poorer image generation performance, further demonstrating the importance of obtaining dual visual vocabularies within a unified visual tokenizer.
-It is also worth noting that this simple combination approach differs from Janus~\cite{wu2024janus}, whose semantic encoder operates continuously without tokenization and only serves as the encoder for understanding tasks, without being involved in the visual generation process.
+\textbf{DualToken versus dual-encoder.} Recently, some studies have adopted dual-encoder designs to obtain visual representations~\citep{huang2025illume+}.
+Specifically, a VQVAE-based pixel encoder and a CLIP-based semantic encoder.
+To address a fundamental question---why is it necessary to obtain dual visual vocabularies within a unified tokenizer rather than simply combining existing specialized encoders? we conducted an experiment using the codebook from SBER-MoVQGAN as the low-level vocabulary and a VQ-processed SigLIP as the high-level vocabulary, as illustrated in Fig.\ref{fig:frameworks}~(a).

+As shown, while DualToken’s 6th and 26th layers yield features specialized for different purposes, they still share a largely overlapping representational space.
+In contrast, features from the two separate encoders (MoVQGAN and SigLIP) show significant divergence, forming clearly disjoint clusters.
+Therefore, we attribute the performance gap to the incompatibility of representational spaces between heterogeneous encoders.
+This mismatch imposes a burden on the downstream language model, which is forced to learn two entirely disjoint visual representation systems.
+This observation further highlights the simplicity and effectiveness of DualToken as a unified architectural solution.